datarefuge/datarescue-dc/index.md

 skills.
 If you have skills in one of these areas and want to serve as a guide, please sign up using the [Guide Registration].
 If you would like to help out fill out the [Participant Registration] form.
-If you'd rather remain anonymous for now just show up, and we'll figure it out from there.
+If you'd rather remain anonymous for now but can fill out an anonymous participant reigstration, that'll help us know how much food to get.

 ### Seeding & Sorting